Am I required to purchase a meal plan?

 What are points and how are they used?

 Points come with the Ultimate and Value Meal Plan options (spending power: one point = one dollar).
-Points may be used for purchases at our Retail Operations (UC Café coffee shops, Union Street Market, The Dairy Bar Too, and The Beanery.
-Points can be used at The Bistro on Union Street after 1:00pm.)
-They may not be used in the C-Store located in the Student Union, One Plate, Two Plates or the UConn Dairy Bar, UConn Dairy Bar Truck or the Food For Thought Truck.
+Points may be used for purchases at our Retail Operations (UC Cafés, Union Street Market Food Court outlets, Freshens, Dairy Bar Too, and The Beanery.
+Points can be used at The Bistro on Union Street after 1:00pm.
+They may not be used in the C-Store located in the Student Union, One Plate, Two Plates, Earth, Wok & Fire, UConn Dairy Bar, UConn Dairy Bar Truck or the Food For Thought Truck.
 Please note: points are not accepted at Subway and Dunkin Donuts in the Student Union as they are not run by Dining Services.
 Points may be used to purchase guest meals in the dining units.

 Where can I eat with my meal plan and how do I get in?